sanger-tol/variantcalling/README.md

 <!-- TODO nf-core: Add full-sized test dataset and amend the paragraph below if applicable -->

-On release, automated continuous integration tests run the pipeline on a full-sized dataset on the AWS cloud infrastructure.
-This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.
+On release, automated continuous integration tests run the pipeline on a full-sized dataset on the LSF infrastructure.
+This ensures that the pipeline runs on LSF, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.

 ## Pipeline summary